 Last year, Ontario passed the Rental Fairness Act, 2017, which diversified the list of properties affected by the rent increase guideline.
 Initially, there was an exemption for rental properties occupied on or after November 1991.

-One speculative reason for the new act is the thought that tenants who live in such properties often faced arbitrary, unpredictable, and sometimes huge rent increases every year that forced some out of their homes.
+One speculative reason for the new act is the thought that tenants who live in such properties often face arbitrary, unpredictable, and sometimes huge rent increases every year that force some out of their homes.

 However, the Ontario Landlord organization believes that the exclusion was simply a strategic act made to persuade and encourage the development of new rental properties in Ontario.